josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ## 4. Practical Challenges with SCP

-What challenges arise when this simple strategy actually used in practice?
+What challenges arise when this simple strategy is actually used in practice?

 ### 4.1.
 Limited Computation Resources
 As you might imagine, despite huge advances in hardware and algorithms over the past several decades, this process is often still too computationally intensive to run in real-time.
 Instead, SCP is used to generate a trajectory (either before the launch or once at the start of a mission phase), and the spacecraft uses a simpler method (i.e. PID, LQR, MPC) to track the optimal, feasible trajectory it has been given.[^8]